nocturn9x/asyncevents/README.md

 ## Why?

-This library exists because the current alternatives either suck, lack features or are inspired by other languages' implementations of events like C# and Node.js: asyncevents aims to be a fully Pythonic library that provides just the features you need and nothing more (nor nothing less).
+This library exists because the current alternatives either suck, lack features or are inspired by other languages' implementations of events like C# and Node.js: asyncevents aims to be a fully Pythonic library that provides you the features you need and nothing more (nor nothing less).

 ## Cool!
 How do I use it?